Taking cancer care further

 In addition to the Pink Broomstick kit, patients are offered telephone peer support from trained volunteers who are also breast cancer survivors.
 Volunteers help explain rehabilitative exercises, address concerns the patient may have and to lend a listening ear.
 After surgery, a member of the Cancer Services Patient Advocate Team is available to help the survivor find answers, meet other survivors and regain control.

 The Pink Broomstick Support Program also offers a monthly wellness group that meets at Cancer Services on the 3rd Thursday of the month at 12 noon.
 The Pink Broomstick group enables survivors to share experiences and gain insightful knowledge from professionals.
 Wellness groups give patients and caregivers the opportunity to meet other people dealing with similar situations and offers ways of coping with illness.
 The sharing is informal and the support is strengthening.

 Many patients are referred to this program by their surgeon; however, a referral is not required.
 If you or someone you know would like to learn more about this program, please contact Cancer Services, Inc. at 336-760-9983.

 Caregivers Support Group - This support group is an information- and resource-sharing support group for families, caregivers and cancer survivors.

 We also provide support groups designed to help with specific types of cancer, including: breast, lung colorectal, gynecological, prostate, leukemia and lymphoma.

 Cardio-oncology Heart Care for Cancer Patients - Cancer survival rates have increased in recent years due primarily to new and improved chemotherapy and radiation treatment.
 While these treatments save lives, they can also damage your heart – especially if you already have heart disease or are among those at risk.

-Learn more about prevention, diagnosis and treatment of heart and vascular conditions or call 336-718-1639 for more information.
+Learn more about prevention, diagnosis and treatment of heart and vascular conditions.